 Smoothies are a perfect on-the-go meal for those mornings when you don’t have time to cook.
 They’re also a great way to use less-than-perfect fruits and veggies to reduce food waste.

 This tip has really come in handy since my daughter became a toddler and started doing terrible things like this below:

-The preceding suggestions dealt with ways to quickly and easily reduce food waste on your own, but this final option allows you to harness the power of technology and your community, too!
+The preceding suggestions dealt with ways to quickly and easily reduce food waste on your own, but this option allows you to harness the power of technology and your community, too!

-A food-sharing app called OLIO connects you with neighbors, stores and community members with surplus food so that extra food can be shared, rather than thrown out.
+A food-sharing app called OLIO connects you with neighbors, stores, and community members with surplus food so that extra food can be shared, rather than thrown out.
 It’s like Craigslist, but for food.
-Best of all?
-It’s free!
+Best of all, it’s free!

 This app is especially helpful for first-time gardeners who mistakenly thought that one zucchini plant yielded one zucchini, and are now drowning in the gorgeous green squash!
 If you had OLIO, you could simply post a picture of your overflowing zucchini plants and offer them to anyone who might like them.
 Oh, technology, is there anything you can’t do?

 Making the decision to reduce food waste can feel daunting, but all you really need to do is make a series of small, conscious decisions to drastically reduce the amount of good food that ends up in the trash.
 These decisions quickly become routine and they go a long way to help your grocery budget and the environment, too.

 Editor’s note: Originally published on September 16, 2016, this article was updated in September 2018.